TlsCertificate#

 Added in version 2.70.

-- is_same(cert_two: TlsCertificate) bool #
+- is_same(cert_two: TlsCertificate) bool#

 Check if two

-objects represent the same certificate.
+TlsCertificateobjects represent the same certificate.
 The raw DER byte data of the two certificates are checked for equality.
-This has the effect that two certificates may compare equal even if theirTlsCertificate
+This has the effect that two certificates may compare equal even if theirTlsCertificate:issuer,TlsCertificate:private-key, orTlsCertificate:private-key-pem properties differ.Added in version 2.34.

 - Parameters: